 A very few threads of saffron add a unique flavour that could not be duplicated but my favourite part is they colour an entire dish bright yellow.
 If you don’t know what to do with the leftover saffron you will have after making this Spanish rice, use it in another delicious recipe for Tuscan Chicken with Saffron Cream Sauce.

 My whole family and especially my kids ADORE this dish.
 They request it often as it has a true comfort food quality without being heavy.

 It is also so very beautiful!
-I usually serve it with a bottle of Spanish red wine for Brad and I as well as some crusty bread and simple green salad.
+I usually serve it with a bottle of Spanish red wine for the adults as well as some crusty bread and a simple salad.
 Dinner is done!